nekiter/beholder_scanner/README.md

 ## What is it?

-Beholder scanner is a python 3 solution for memory scanning on Linux (test mainly on Ubuntu 18.10 and 18.02, but should work on almost every linux distros).
+Beholder scanner is a python 3 solution for memory scanning on Linux (test mainly on Ubuntu 18.10 and 18.02, but it should work on almost every linux distros).

 ## Why this exists?

 The main goal of this solution is scaning process memory for automatization.
-This process can be a browser, a game, or any software that doesn't has a API for automatization.
+This process can be a browser, a game, or any software that doesn't has caraio API for automatization.

 ## Why implement a process scanner?